robertorcosta/azure-docs.pt-br/articles/azure-functions/durable/durable-functions-custom-orchestration-status.md

 ## <a name="sample-use-cases"></a>Casos de uso de exemplo

 > [!NOTE]
-> Os exemplos a seguir mostram como usar o recurso de status C# personalizado no e o JavaScript.
-Os C# exemplos são gravados para Durable Functions 2. x e não são compatíveis com Durable Functions 1. x.
-Para obter mais informações sobre as diferenças entre versões, consulte o artigo [Durable Functions versões](durable-functions-versions.md) .
+> The following samples show how to use custom status feature in C# and JavaScript.
+The C# examples are written for Durable Functions 2.x and are not compatible with Durable Functions 1.x.
+For more information about the differences between versions, see the [Durable Functions versions](durable-functions-versions.md) article.

 ### <a name="visualize-progress"></a>Visualizar progresso